-- Determine the actions required to achieve their career goals
+- Determine the actions required to achieve career goals

 Employer Connect is not a formal mentoring programme.
-Careers will make the connection, help students prepare for their first meeting and give them training on networking skills.
-Then it is down to students to make the most of the opportunity.
+A member of the Careers team will begin the conversation with you, help you to prepare for your first meeting and give your support to develop networking skills.
+Once matched by one of our partners it is down to you to make the most of the opportunity.

 Help with travelling expenses is available.

 To learn more about the value of networking skills, this video gives a good introduction.
-Sign in using your normal student ID and password to access the videos.
+Sign in using your Lancaster student ID and password.

-This programme is funded through Office For Fair Access (OFFA) funding and priority will be given to applications from UK undergraduate students who are from under-represented groups in higher education including:
+This programme is funded through Office For Fair Access (OFFA) and is aimed at UK undergraduate students who are from under-represented groups in higher education including:

 - Students with a disability